 When my children’s school shuttered in March, the President and Vice President of our Parent Volunteer Association were adamant about maintaining a sense of community among students and families while social distancing.
-They came up with a virtual Spirit Week that they hosted on the PVA Facebook page, encouraging families to post pictures of their children participating the different activities comprising Spirit Week.
-The idea was fantastic, and it got me thinking about other ways to nurture school spirit virtually.
+They came up with a virtual Spirit Week that they hosted on the PVA Facebook page, encouraging families to post pictures of their children participating in the different activities comprising Spirit Week.
+The idea was fantastic, and it got me thinking about other ways to boost school spirit virtually.

 Here are ten ideas to consider for your school: